Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 23. Lovely Ladybugs

 You'll be proud to give a lovely ladybug to your valentine.
 The heart-shaped bodies send a message of love.
-Disney family shares the easy instructions.
+Easy Peasy and Fun shares the easy instructions.

 24. Fabric Ladybug